stac-utils/pystac/docs/api.rst

 * :class:`pystac.RequiredPropertyMissing`: Raised when a required value is expected to be present but is missing or ``None``.
 * :class:`pystac.STACValidationError`: Raised by validation calls if the STAC JSON is invalid.
+* :class:`pystac.layout.TemplateError`: Raised when an error occurs while converting a template string into data for :class:`~pystac.layout.LayoutTemplate`

 Serialization
 -------------